 This error might be because of a configuration issue in the Snowflake OAuth flow, where the

 role in the profile config is mandatory for each user and doesn't inherit it from the project connection page.
 This means each user needs to supply their role information, regardless of whether it's provided on the project connection page.

 - In the Snowflake OAuth flow,

 rolein the profile config is not optional, as it does not inherit from the project connection config.
 So each user must supply their role, regardless of whether it is provided in the project connection.

 Server error 500

-If you experience a 500 server error when redirected from Snowflake to dbt Cloud, double check that you have whitelisted dbt Cloud's IP addresses on a Snowflake account level.
+If you experience a 500 server error when redirected from Snowflake to dbt Cloud, double-check that you have allow listed dbt Cloud's IP addresses on a Snowflake account level.

-Enterprise customers who have single-tenant deployments will have a different range of IP addresses (network CIDR ranges) to whitelist.
+Enterprise customers who have single-tenant deployments will have a different range of IP addresses (network CIDR ranges) to allow list.

 Depending on how you've configured your Snowflake network policies or IP allow listing, you may have to explicitly add the network policy that includes the allow listed dbt Cloud IPs to the security integration you just made.